The EGYM station at David Lloyd Meridian Eppendorf

 A personal trainer demonstrating an EGYM seated row machine

 Long hours at a desk can lead to hunched posture.
-Reverse this with the EGYM Seated Row exercise.
+Reverse this with the seated row exercise.
 Start by extending your arms out to grasp the handle firmly, then pull it towards your upper body in a slow, controlled manner.
 As you pull the handle back, your shoulder blades should squeeze together, keeping your back straight.
 Keep your elbows tucked close to your body.
 In the final position, the handle is pulled back, close to your upper body, and your shoulder blades are fully contracted.
 Return the handle to the starting position in a slow, controlled manner, maintaining tension in the back muscles.

 A personal trainer demonstrating an EGYM back extension machine